This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Mar. 30, 2022.

 IS THE FEDERAL GOVERNMENT REQUIRING ME TO GET A COVID-19 VACCINE?

-The Biden administration in November announced several plans to begin requiring vaccinations for different parts of the population through federal rules and regulations, a strategy the White House described as essential given America’s lagging vaccination rates (roughly 48% of eligible Montanans have not yet received a vaccine).
-Those vaccine mandates have been challenged in court with mixed results so far.
+The Biden administration in November announced several plans to begin requiring vaccinations for different parts of the population through federal rules and regulations, a strategy the White House described as essential given America’s lagging vaccination rates.
+The administration has since dropped its proposed rule for large employers; another that applies to federal contractors remains stalled in court.

 WHEN CAN I GET A VACCINE BOOSTER?